Muskan-Git-Code/Notes/src/main/java/Theory/C_Cpp_Java_Spring.md

 ---

 ## Wrapper Classes and Boxing
-Used to treat primitives as objects (helpful in collections, etc.).
+Used to treat primitives as objects (Boxing), and vise-versa (UnBoxing).
+It is helpful in collections.

 | Primitive | Wrapper |
 |-----------|---------|